Whitehall: Culture

 The Whitehall Theatre, now Trafalgar Studios, opened in 1930 and is a Grade II listed building.

 The Whitehall Theatre opened in 1930 at the north west end of the street, on a site that had previously been Ye Old Ship Tavern in the 17th century.
 The revue Whitehall Follies opened in 1942, which drew controversy over its explicit content featuring the stripper and actress Phyllis Dixey.
 The theatre became known for its series of farces, reviving a tradition on Whitehall that had begun with court jesters at the palace during the 16th century; these included several plays featuring actor-manager Brian Rix throughout the 1950s and '60s, and 1981's satirical Anyone for Denis, written by John Wells and Private Eye editor Richard Ingrams.
 The venue was Grade II listed in 1996 and renamed the Trafalgar Studios in 2004.

 Because of its importance as the centre of the British government, several political comedies are based in and around Whitehall.
 These include the BBC television series Yes Minister and The Thick of It.

 Whitehall is one of three purple squares on the British Monopoly board, along with Pall Mall and Northumberland Avenue.
 All three streets converge at Trafalgar Square.

+Due to its proximity to government buildings, Whitehall has been a notable location for public demonstrations, including protests organised by The Palestine Coalition, which garnered media attention in 2026 when several pro-Palestine protesters were arrested by the Metropolitan Police for chanting 'globalise the intifada.'